Six-Year-Old Survivor Fights For Preemies Like Himself

 The Hoffman family credits the research and treatments funded by the March of Dimes with helping Joshua overcome his premature birth.
 He spent 3½ months in the newborn intensive care unit (NICU) at Baptist Hospital in Miami, Fla., and had many surgeries and treatments, including heart surgery, laser eye surgery and blood transfusions.

 As national ambassador, Joshua and his family are helping to raise awareness that premature birth is a common problem with serious health consequences.
-November is Prematurity Awareness Month®, and the family is urging everyone to visit marchofdimes.com/fightforpreemies to help raise awareness and support research into the causes of premature birth.
+November is Prematurity Awareness Month®, and the family is urging everyone to visit marchofdimes.org/fightforpreemies to help raise awareness and support research into the causes of premature birth.

 “Premature birth can happen to anyone, and when it does happen, it exacts a huge toll emotionally, physically and financially on families,” says Dr. Jennifer L. Howse, president of the March of Dimes.
 “We are grateful to the Hoffman family for sharing their amazing story.”